lyubogeorgiev/JavaOOP/InterfacesAndAbstraction/README.md

 Example of how an Abstract class can be extended by multiple classes and implemented methods can be overridden only whenever is necessary to do it.

+Lab 04 - Say Hello Extended
+-

+Implemented a class BasePerson which implemented the Interface Person.
+Every other class extends BasePerson.

+Lab 05 - Border Control
+-

+Example of how to use an Interface for multiple classes to extend it and the to create a list of objects with the Interface where it consists objects of different classes.